How to Elope in Colorado

 If you’re dreaming about eloping in Colorado but don’t know where to start, you’re in the right place.

-This guide walks you through everything you need to know while also helping you create a day and experience that feels intentional, personal, and unforgettable.
+This guide walks you through everything you need to know from how to get a marriage license to picking the perfect location while also helping you create a day and experience that feels intentional, personal, and unforgettable.

 Eloping in Colorado: What It Really Looks Like

 Eloping isn’t about running away behind your families backs to get married.
-Eloping about choosing something more intentional that fits your personalities and uniqueness.
+Eloping is about choosing something more intentional that fits your personalities.

-In Colorado, that can look like exchanging vows on a quiet mountain overlook, hiking into an alpine lake at sunrise, or sharing a slow, meaningful day together in a place that actually means something to you.
+In Colorado, that can look like exchanging vows on a quiet mountain overlook, hiking into an alpine lake at sunrise, or sharing a slow, intentional day together with your dogs in a place that actually means something to you.

 There’s no template here.
 No pressure to perform.
+No guest lists or catering.
 No expectations beyond what feels right.

-Just the two of you (and maybe a few people or pups you love), fully present in a place that reflects your story and connection.
+Just the two of you (and maybe your pups!), fully present in a place that reflects your story and connection.

 How to Legally Elope in Colorado

-This gives you complete freedom to create a ceremony that feels natural and true to you — whether that’s private, adventurous, emotional, or all of the above.
+This gives you complete freedom to create a ceremony and elopement day that feels natural and true to you whether that’s somewhere private, adventurous, emotional, or all of the above.
+This also means that if you want to have more of a traditional or structured ceremony, you can ask anyone - a friend, a close relative, etc. to lead and guide the ceremony without the need for them to be ordained.

 The Marriage License Process